MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-and-run.md

 ---
 # Build and run your first Microsoft Teams app

 You can jump right into Microsoft Teams platform development by quickly building and running a "Hello, world!" app.
-This section shows you how to create and run a personal tab with Visual Studio Code.
-It will also describes some important file within the project.
+Learn how to

 ## Get prerequisites